bg117/grm-syntax/README.md

 ### Basic syntax

-You can define a rule using this syntax:
+You can define a non-terminal rule using this syntax:
 ```
 rule-name : <rule content>
 ```
-You should only use lowercase letters and **-** (hyphen) in naming a rule.
+You should only use lowercase letters and **-** (hyphen) in naming a non-terminal rule.

-To define a constant token, use this syntax:
+To define a terminal, use this syntax:
 ```
-CONSTANT-TOKEN : "<token>"
+TERMINAL-TOKEN : "<token>"
 ```
 or
 ```
-CONSTANT-TOKEN : <regex-here>
+TERMINAL-TOKEN : <regex-here>
 ```
-Use capital letters and **-** (hyphen) for naming a constant token.
+Use capital letters and **-** (hyphen) for naming a terminal.
 You need to surround the token with quotes **except when using RegEx**.
 You also must escape the special RegEx characters.
 You can also use RegEx in defining a constant token.
 Learn more about RegEx [below](#regular-expressions).

 Lastly, you can provide alternate rules using the pipe (**|**) symbol.

-Here is a rule that matches a integer OR a floating-point number:
+Here is a terminal that matches a integer OR a floating-point number:

 ```
 DIGIT : \d